gapegias/Lagalt.no/README.md

   <details>
     <summary><b><h3>Complexity Level</h3></b></summary><blockquote>

-    Basic development, creating a **database**, an **API** and a **website** that makes requests on it.
+    Basic development, creating a <b>database</b>, an <b>API</b> and a <b>website</b> that makes requests on it.
   </details>

   <details>
     <summary><b><h3>Roles</h3></b></summary><blockquote>

-    - **Non-login user** can navigate through pages without joining projects’ chats and seeing fewer information about them.
+    * <b>Non-login user</b> can navigate through pages without joining projects’ chats and seeing fewer information about them.
-    - **Login user** has the same rights as a **non-login user** and much more like making requests to join projects, so they can be added to them or even create their own projects.
-A **login user** can be:
+    * <b>Login user</b> has the same rights as a **non-login user** and much more like making requests to join projects, so they can be added to them or even create their own projects.
+A <b>login user</b> can be:
-    - **Project member** and they have access to other projects’ information like files repository and chat.
+    * <b>Project member</b> and they have access to other projects’ information like files repository and chat.
-    - **Project owner** and they can add users after a request, remove users, change projects’ information and even delete projects.
-We decided to add a field called **stage** to project table, which will be initiazed to **"initial"** when a project is created and change to **"completed"** when it ends instead of deleting it.
+    * <b>Project owner</b> and they can add users after a request, remove users, change projects’ information and even delete projects.
+We decided to add a field called <b>stage</b> to project table, which will be initiazed to <b>"initial"</b> when a project is created and change to <b>"completed"</b> when it ends instead of deleting it.
   </details>

   <details>
     <summary><b><h3>Website’s View</h3></b></summary><blockquote>

-    - Home page
+    * Home page
-    - Profile page
+    * Profile page
-    - Project page
+    * Project page
-    - Create-project page
+    * Create-project page
   </details>
 </details>